 In 1998 Jason decided to move to the South Burnett with his wife Karen to pursue a rural, family friendly lifestyle in a burgeoning wine and food region.

 In 2003, Jason captained the first team of South Burnett chefs to compete in Adelaide’s LifeStyle Food Channel Australian Regional Culinary Competition, and returned again to compete in 2007.
 Jason has been bestowed the ‘Pride Of Workmanship’ award for the vocation of Hospitality by the Rotary Club.
-He was awarded Australia Day Citizen of the Year for Kingaroy in 2003 and the Australia Day Citizen of the Year for South Burnett in 2018 for his tireless efforts promoting the South Burnett’s food and wine industry to a National audience.
+He was awarded Australia Day Citizen of the Year for Kingaroy in 2003 for his tireless efforts promoting the South Burnett’s food and wine industry to a National audience.

 Currently working for TAFE Queensland as a Leading Vocational Teacher in Commercial Cookery, Jason has a Bachelor of Vocational Education and Training, an Advanced Diploma of Hospitality, a Diploma of Events and a Diploma of Management.

 He has written restaurant reviews for the Courier Mail, food columns for Queensland Country Life, the South Burnett Times, the South Burnett Mail, southburnett.com.au, the High Country Herald and currently has a weekly radio cooking segment on Crow FM 90.7.